-We’ll walk you through the 8 most common challenges that come with implementing predictive maintenance.
+In this blog, we’ll walk you through the 8 most common predictive maintenance challenges that come with implementing a predictive maintenance technology.
 We know the transition is a big one, but from experience we know how to tackle the toughest challenges with you to make sure you and your client will benefit from making this change.

 When viewed from a business point of view, the costs are usually the first hurdle to overcome.
 Yes, implementing a predictive maintenance strategy for asset management costs a lot in a few ways.